luhmann/stuck/TECHNICAL_DEBT.md

-* Remove request of artist, now that we show the album cover
+* Consider the use of action-creators for both actions and mutations